-Lyrica is an awesome medication for nerve pain for Fibromyalgia!
-I ran out of it once and thought I couldn’t afford to get it refilled so I went for sixteen days without it.
-When it got all the way out of my system, I ached all over, deep down, in my joints, and in my bones themselves.
+I found Lyrica is an awesome medication for nerve pain for Fibromyalgia!
+I ran out of it once.
+I thought I couldn’t afford to get it refilled.
+So I went for sixteen days without it.
+When it got all the way out of my system, I ached all over, deep down, in my joints, and in my bones themselves!

 My muscles jerked and hurt, I couldn’t sleep, so I lay there, and just gritted my teeth until I wept.

 And that is while I was taking Oxycodone every 6 hours, so I genuinely don’t want to have to give up on Lyrica as my main pain medication.
 But, I might have to if it is causing me such harmful side effects!

 I have reason to believe Lyrica is not reacting well to the CBD oil in my Endo-Cannabinoid System.

 The CBD is causing such amazing changes for me day by day that I can’t give it up!
 I need to find medications that will work well with it, or I don’t need them.

 For one thing, CBD has taken me through thirty-one days of opioid withdrawals, from July 24th til now, August 25, 2018.

 I found one of my Ulcerative Colitis medications was a benzo.
 The Librax I was taking as a medication for gastric problems was a Fall Hazard, and my insurance wouldn’t pay for it.
 I had to get it on a discount card, which I was very thankful for, believe me!

 It reacted against my Lyrica, and it was the Librax that had to go and not the Lyrica!
 Thank God.

 Lyrica is an anti-inflammatory which goes a long way with arthritis and Fibromyalgia nerve pain and neuropathy.
 CBD is an anti-inflammatory that acts well with the endocannabinoid system in the human and animal body.